z75zhu/Console_Projects/README.md

 ## Console_Projects
-  $CommandLine Tools and Games
+    CommandLine Tools and Games
-  $Work is not currently in the remote git
+    Work is not currently in the remote git